abilian/hop3/README.md

 ## About

-Hop3 is a tool to deploy and manage web applications on a single server (currently).
+Hop3 is an open source platform as a service: it enable you to deploy and manage your applications seamlessly.
 It is designed to be simple, secure, and easy to use.

 The project is hosted on both [SourceHut](https://git.sr.ht/~sfermigier/hop3) and [GitHub](https://github.com/abilian/hop3).